Department of Education

 Commitment.
 Collaboration.
 Transformative Classrooms.

-Educators play a key role in confronting rising inequality in cities across the United States.
-That’s why our Master of Arts in Teaching — designed by faculty in partnership with local educators to respond specifically to real-world challenges — equips future teachers with the tools they’ll need to fulfill the most pressing needs of urban secondary schools in Rhode Island and beyond.
+Brown’s Master of Arts in Teaching program is designed in collaboration with local educators to provide future teachers with the necessary tools to meet the urgent needs of urban secondary schools in Rhode Island and beyond.

 Brown University MAT